 What is Home Quest?

-• was established in 2005 and has successfully helped students and families navigate their own, personal, educational journey while staying aligned with the BC Ministry of Education’s guidelines ever since.
+• Established in 2005 we have successfully helped students and families navigate their own, personal, educational journey while staying aligned with the BC Ministry of Education’s guidelines ever since.

 To learn more about the way our program works: